sgillespie/lambda-calculus/doc/system-f.md

 In fact, all numerals have the same type.

 ## Limitations
 &lambda;<sub>&rarr;</sub> does support generic types.
 This means that you cannot define functions that can operate on multiple types.
 For example, consider the identity function.
 In &lambda;, it's defined as

     λ x. x

 In &lambda;<sub>&rarr;</sub> you would have to redefine it for each type you want to use it with

     λ x:CN. x
     λ x:Boolean. x
     λ x:((CN → CN) → CN → CN). x

 This violates the DRY principal (Don't Repeat Yourself).
 Fortunately, System F addresses this.

+# System F
+As mentioned earlier, System F is an extension of &lambda;<sub>&rarr;</sub>.
+System F introduces the concept of *polymorphic types*.
+Using polymorphic types, we can define our functions generically.
+We use type variables in place of actual variables, and instantiate them with concrete types when necessary.

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia